matthewyang204/NotepadEE/README.md

 Note: The feature of launching a new instance does not work unless the app bundle is placed in /Applications in the root of your Mac's drive.

+macOS build instructions:
+- Run `git clone https://github.com/matthewyang204/NotepadEE.git` download the latest source code (only the latest dev source code contains the makefiles)
+- Run `cd NotepadEE/macOS` to enter the macOS build directory
+- Let's run `./configure` to find out what you're missing
+- Download the missing stuff and add it to your PATH if needed
+- Run `./configure` again
+- Repeat if it failed
+- If it comes out perfectly, run `make` to build the software from source
+- Run `sudo make install` if you don't already have an installation
+- If you do already have one, run `sudo make upgrade` to upgrade your installation

 -----
 Linux
 -----